The Real World Homecoming: Los Angeles

 The Real World Homecoming: Los Angeles is the second season of the spin-off miniseries of The Real World, that reunited seven of the nine cast members of the second season of the show to live in the same Venice beach house they lived in for the original series.
 Dominic Griffin and Aaron Behle did not participate in the reunion.
+David Edwards left the house in Episode 7 after Tami Akbar called her husband to come by the house and confront him; Edwards returned in the season finale Episode 8 after the security staff intervened, but only stayed long enough to gather his things and wish the rest of the cast not-well before leaving them for good.

 The Real World Homecoming was renewed for two more seasons on September 29, 2021.
 It was also announced that the second season would be reuniting the cast of The Real World: Los Angeles and would premiere on Paramount+ on November 24, 2021.